Gyumri: Public vans and taxis

 Public transport is dominated by the private sector in Gyumri.
 Public transit is mainly served by public vans, locally-known as marshrutka.
 Most of the marshrutkas Russian-made GAZelle vans with 13 seats that operate with certain routes and stops.
-As of 2017, the one-way trip fee is AMD 100 (around US$0.21).
-Passengers need to pay the money directly to the driver when getting out of the vehicle, with no established ticketing system.
+As of 2017, the one-way trip fee is AMD 100 (around US$0.25).
+Passengers need to pay the money directly to the driver when getting in the vehicle, with no established ticketing system.

 The central station of the city serves as bus terminal for inter-city transport, serving outbound routes towards other major cities and towns in Armenia, as well as cities in Georgia.
 The M-7 Motorway passes across the Shirak Province from east to west, connecting the city of Gyumri with the rest of Armenia.

 Armenia is among the top 10 safest countries where one can wander around and go home alone safely at night.
 Taxis are available in the city at any time of the day or night.

 Economy

-During the pre-Soviet era, Alexandropol was considered the third-largest trade and cultural center in Transcaucasia after Tiflis and Baku (Yerevan would not rise to prominence until being proclaimed as the capital of independent Armenia in 1918 and Armenian SSR in 1920).
+During the pre-Soviet era, Alexandropol was considered the third-largest trade and cultural center in Transcaucasia after Tiflis and Baku (Yerevan would not rise to prominence until being proclaimed as the capital of independent Armenia in 1918 and the Armenian SSR in 1920).
 At the end of the 19th century, the population of Alexandropol had grown to 32,100 inhabitants, with a majority of Armenians.

 The economy of Gyumri is mainly based on industry and construction.
 However, tourism and banking services are also among the developed sectors in the city.

 The industrial sector in the provincial center Gyumri includes the production of building materials (tufa and basalt), hosiery and textile manufacturing, food processing and dairy products, alcoholic drinks, electronic machines, etc. The largest industrial plant in Gyumri is the Gyumri-Beer Brewery opened in 1972.
 The factory produces a variety of lager beer under the brands Gyumri, Ararat and Aleksandrapol.
 The city is also home to the "Factory of Bending Machinses" opened in 1912, the "Arshaluys" hosiery manufacturing enterprise established in 1926, the "Karhat" machine tools plant opened in 1959, the "Chap Chemical LLC" since 1999, the "Armtex Group" clothing factory since 2000, and the "Lentex" hosiery manufacturing plant is operating since 2001.
 Other industrial firms of the city include the "Aleqpol" factory for dairy products, the "Anusharan" confectionery plant, and the "Gold Plast" plant for building materials.

 The nearby village of Akhuryan is home to the "Lusastgh-Sugar" factory (opened in 2010), the largest sugar producers in the Southern Caucasus region.